 This is an angled, one-length, razor cut long bob.
-It was created by hairstylist Rachel Rha of Valencia, CA. “My favorite thing about this look is how it can still be considered a classic bob even though it has a more modern look to it.”
+It can still be considered a classic bob even though it has a more modern look to it.

-“I think this lob can look great on anyone!
-This bob is easy to maintain and grows out very nicely so it fits almost any lifestyle.
-You can adjust the length/shape of this haircut depending on the face shape, but other than that I believe this cut looks perfect on all face shapes and hair types and is one of my favorites,” she adds.
+This lob can look great on anyone!
+A bob is easy to maintain and grows out very nicely so it fits almost any lifestyle.
+You can adjust the length/shape of this haircut depending on the face shape, but this cut looks perfect on all face shapes and hair types.

 Long A Line Bob with Long Layers